 The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated July 8, 2010, that the Plan and related trust were designed in accordance with the applicable provisions of the IRC and regulations thereunder.
 The Company and Plan management believe that the Plan is currently designed and operated in compliance with the applicable requirements of the IRC, and the Plan and related trust continue to be tax-exempt.
-However, the trust is subject to unrelated business income tax on income derived from certain partnership investments pursuant to Section 511(a) of the IRC.
-No provision for income taxes has been included in the Plan's financial statements.
+However, the trust is subject to unrelated business income tax (UBIT) on income derived from certain partnership investments pursuant to Section 511(a) of the IRC.
+No provision for income taxes has been included in the Plan's financial statements since the amount of UBIT is immaterial for the year 2014 and any such cost is reimbursed by the Plan sponsor.